SherbyRobotics/racecar/README.md

 ## How it works
 In the graph, you can see a representation of the communication between the nodes and the topics of the most basic working mode:
 ![134103581-986b1f90-49de-4c44-837e-c3292f4de27f](https://user-images.githubusercontent.com/16725496/134103763-9a2e7839-77fe-411a-9f8b-ce5df9a0cd32.jpg)
-using the base launch file [cruisecontrol.launch](https://github.com/SherbyRobotics/racecar/blob/master/racecar_bringup/launch/cruisecontrol.launch).
+using the base launch file [teleop.launch](https://github.com/SherbyRobotics/racecar/blob/dev-ian/racecar_bringup/launch/teleop.launch.py).

 The RaceCar has many operating modes that allow you to test different functionnalities.
 The ROS controller Node, which control commands to the motor and the steering servo, has multiple high-level mode that are selected by joystick inputs (see [Controller modes](#controller-modes) table for more details).
 For instance, open-loop, closed-loop in velocity, closed-loop in position modes are available for both the propulsion and the steering.
 The Arduino has also multiple internal low-level modes (different than the high-level ones!!!) that are selected by the ROS controller Node.
 Empty operating mode templates are available in the source code for you to test custom control modes.

 ## Launch
 1. Follow those [instructions](https://github.com/SherbyRobotics/racecar/tree/master/images#restore-raspberrypi-image) to flash your Raspberry Pi with a pre-built image, or follow those [instructions](https://github.com/SherbyRobotics/racecar/tree/master/images#create-raspberrypi-image) to setup from scratch.
 2. Connect the battery to Raspberry Pi.
-If installed as instructions above, you can connect your laptop by Wi-Fi on RaceCar's hotspot.
-Launch VNC from your laptop and connect to `10.42.0.1` (Raspberry Pi's IP).
 2. Flash the Arduino (need to be done only 1 time):
     1. Connect the Arduino mega 2560 of the RaceCar to Raspberry Pi if not already done.
-    2. Flash the Arduino mega 2560 with the firmware file [racecar_propulsion_firmware.ino](https://github.com/SherbyRobotics/racecar/tree/master/racecar_arduino/racecar_propulsion_firmware) using Arduino IDE (with Tools->Board: select "Arduino Mega or Mega 2560" as target).
+    2. Flash the Arduino mega 2560 with the firmware file [Controller.ino](https://github.com/SherbyRobotics/racecar/blob/dev-ian/racecar_arduino/Controller/Controller.ino) using Arduino IDE (with Tools->Board: select "Arduino Mega or Mega 2560" as target).
 3. Turn on the motors by flipping the switch on the left side of the car.
 A green light will turn on.
 4. From a terminal (`ctrl+alt+t`), launch ROS with the launch file [teleop.launch](https://github.com/SherbyRobotics/racecar/tree/master/racecar_bringup/launch/teleop.launch):
     ```bash